The Darkness (band): One Way Ticket to Hell... And Back and decline (2005–2006)

-Justin Hawkins' departure and break-up (2006)
+Justin Hawkins's departure and break-up (2006)

 In August 2006, lead singer Justin Hawkins was admitted to a rehabilitation clinic in concern of his health, which caused the band to cancel several concerts.
 Around this same time the band confirmed that they were to start working on their third album to be released early 2007.
 Tabloid rumours held that Justin Hawkins was leaving the band after completing his course of rehabilitation from alcohol and cocaine problems, and the band would continue without him, possibly with Richie Edwards as the front man.
 In response to the story being reported by the media, the Darkness confirmed on their official forum: "We're sorry that you had to find this out through the newspapers, but we were hoping until the last minute that this – Justin's exit – wasn't going to happen.
 We – Dan, Ed and Richie – are still in total shock and can't say at this stage what the future holds.
 We would like to thank all our fans, partners and family for their continuous support.
 You will hear from us, once we know what we want to do..."

-Hawkins' departure, and the lacklustre sales of One Way Ticket to Hell..., led to Atlantic dropping the band from the label.
+Hawkins's departure, and the lacklustre sales of One Way Ticket to Hell..., led to Atlantic dropping the band from the label.
 Using the pseudonym British Whale, Hawkins went on to release a cover version of the Sparks song "This Town Ain't Big Enough for Both of Us", reaching No. 6 in the UK singles chart.
 In 2007, he launched a failed attempt to represent the UK in the Eurovision Song Contest.
 In 2011, Hawkins gave a different explanation for his departure from the band, saying he had left because he felt the band had stopped being creative.